 b.
-Evaluation Preference for New SBE Prime Respondents or Bidders
+Evaluation Preference for New SBE Prime Bidders

-Under this API, the GSC shall establish point preferences in the evaluation of proposals for those first-time SBE entrants that are competing for County Professional Services contracts for up to one-year after submission of an SBE prime respondent's or bidder's first successful proposal with the County, or until the firm has received a cumulative total of \$1,000,000 or more in payments for services performed on behalf of the County (whichever period of time is longer).
-Up to 15 percent (15%) of the total number of evaluation points allocated for selection of a professional services firm by the County shall be reserved for SBE prime respondents or bidders that have only received their first contract award with the County within the past year, or have not yet received a cumulative total of \$1,000,000 or more in payments from the County for professional services rendered.
-One year after a new entrant SBE prime respondent or bidder has won its first County contract, assuming it has received a cumulative total of \$1,000,000 or more in payments from the County, it shall no longer be eligible to receive such evaluation preference points reserved for SBE prime respondent or bidders, but may remain eligible to receive other evaluation preference points reserved for SBE prime respondents or bidders that are not new.
+Under this API, the GSC shall establish point preferences in the evaluation of proposals for those first-time SBE entrants that are competing for County Professional Services contracts for up to one-year after submission of an SBE prime bidder's first successful proposal with the County, or until the firm has received a cumulative total of \$1,000,000 or more in payments for services performed on behalf of the County (whichever period of time is longer).
+Up to 15 percent (15%) of the total number of evaluation points allocated for selection of a professional services firm by the County shall be reserved for SBE prime bidders that have only received their first contract award with the County within the past year, or have not yet received a cumulative total of \$1,000,000 or more in payments from the County for professional services rendered.
+One year after a new entrant SBE prime bidder has won its first County contract, assuming it has received a cumulative total of \$1,000,000 or more in payments from the County, it shall no longer be eligible to receive such evaluation preference points for new SBE prime bidders, but may remain eligible to receive other evaluation preference points reserved for SBE prime bidders that are not new.
 This API is intended to address the natural bias that has been identified on the part of some selection panels against smaller firms that are unknown and that have no significant prior track record with the County.

-c.
-SBE Reserve for Contracts Up to \$5,000 and Required SBE Quotations on Informal Solicitations for non-CCNA Professional Services

-Under this API, the GSC may reserve certain categories of small professional services contracts valued at less than \$5,000 exclusively for competition among SBE professional services firms.
-For larger non-CCNA professional services contracts valued below \$100,000, the GSC shall require at least two to three quotations or proposals be affirmatively solicited directly from SBE professional services firms before the County may make an award.
+SBE Reserve for Contracts Up to \$5,000 and Required SBE Quotations on Informal Solicitations for non-CCNA Professional Services non-CCNA professional services contracts valued below \$100,000, the GSC shall require at least two to three quotations or proposals be affirmatively solicited directly from SBE professional services firms before the County may make an award.
 In selecting the use of this API, the GSC shall consider whether the County has had difficulty in obtaining prime contract bids or proposals from available SBE firms for that type of professional services contracts.